-During last 400 years Ms group displays low abundance values, which never exceed ~5% of the total assemblage, and shows a distribution pattern resembling that observed for UPZ and LPZ groups, with the same increasing step between 1890 and 1940 AD (Fig. 3).
+During the last 400 years, Ms group displays low abundance values, which never exceed ~5% of the total assemblage, and shows a distribution pattern resembling that observed for UPZ and LPZ groups, with the same increasing step between 1890 and 1940 AD (Fig. 3).
 The Ms group comprises taxa that live without any speciﬁc depth and within a wide range of ecological preferences; nevertheless in SW104-C5 core this group mirrors the profiles of UPZ and LPZ groups.
-This similarity can be explained by two concomitant factors: the discharge fluxes of the Volturno and Garigliano rivers, which cause high values of suspended matter and the increasing trend of Solar Irradiance Reconstruction (Lean, 2000) that characterizes the LIA-MWP transition.
-Due to these two concurrent factors, the Shannon-H index shows the same progressive increasing trend of LPZ, UPZ and Ms groups with a sharp inflexion around the 1890-1900 AD (Fig. 3).
+This similarity can be explained by two concomitant factors: the discharge fluxes of the Volturno and Garigliano rivers, inducing high concentrations of suspended material, and the increasing trend of Solar Irradiance Reconstruction (Lean, 2000) that characterizes the LIA-MWP transition.
+Due to these two concurrent factors, the Shannon-H index shows the same progressive increasing trend than that of LPZ, UPZ and Ms groups with a sharp inflexion around the 1890-1900 AD (Fig. 3-4).
 Moreover, a robust similarity is unequivocally recognizable between the Shannon-H index and the Solar Irradiance Reconstruction during the last 400 years.
-The Shannon-H index profile evidences for two marked decreases in calcareous nannofossil diversity during the Maunder and Dalton minima (Fig. 4).
+The Shannon-H index profile evidences two marked decreases in calcareous nannofossil diversity during the Maunder and Dalton minima (Fig. 4).
 It means a decrease in calcareous nannofossil diversity during cold events.

 4.2 Reworked Coccoliths

 Reworking can theoretically happen to any fossil.
-This simply means that fossils haves been removed from their original sedimentary layer and redeposited in a different younger layer.
+This simply means that fossils have been removed from their original sedimentary layer and redeposited in a different younger layer.
 For paleontological studies, the occurrence of reworked specimens is usually considered as a disturbing factor for paleoenvironmental or biostratigraphic interpretations.
 Conversely, reworked microfossils, such as calcareous nannofossils, can be used as a useful parameter in paleoclimatic reconstruction providing valuable information on runoff variations.
-This allows for a better understanding of the climatic forcings, acting on the continental areas adjacent to the studied site (Ferreira et al., 2008; A Incarbona et al., 2010; Incarbona et al., 2008).
+This allows for a better understanding of the climatic forcings, acting on the continental areas adjacent to the studied site (Ferreira et al., 2008; Incarbona et al., 2010; Incarbona et al., 2008).

-The SW104-C5 core, due to the nearness to the Volturno River mouth (12 km) and the GoG morphology, is an ideal key-site to “use” the reworking signal for a high-resolution reconstruction of the Volturno and Garigliano hydrographic basin dynamic in relation to the last 400yr Mediterranean climatic oscillations.
+The SW104-C5 core, due to the proximity of the Volturno River mouth (12 km) and the GoG morphology, is an ideal key-site to “use” the reworking signal for a high-resolution reconstruction of the Volturno and Garigliano hydrographic basin dynamic in relation to the last 400yr Mediterranean climatic oscillations.
 Reworked Coccoliths are very abundant along SW104-C5 core (Min.
 32%; Max.
-79%; Mean 57%).
+79%; Mean 57%) and consisting of Cretaceous, Paleogene and Neogene taxa, clearly reflect the stratigraphy of the Volturno and Garigliano rivers hydrographic basins.
 In detail, from bottom core (1640 AD) to 1715 AD, correlated to Maunder minimum, reworked taxa show mean values between 50 and 65 % (Fig. 5).
 Upwards, an increasing trend culminates at Dalton minimum with the highest values (70-79%) recorded in the SW104-C5 core (Fig. 5).
 After 1880 AD, the abundance pattern of reworked taxa index shows a general decrease, reaching a plateau mean value of about 60% up to 1940 AD (Fig. 5).